sarcophagus-org/quickstart-archaeologist/README.md

    > `nano .env`

-   - If you do not already have one, generate a BIP39 seed: `COMPOSE_PROFILES=seed docker compose run seed-gen`
+   - If you do not already have one, generate a BIP39 seed: `docker compose run seed-gen`

    - Copy this value to your env file as `ENCRYPTION_MNEMONIC`

-   **RUNNING ON TESTNET:**

-   - If you intend to test-run your node on a testnet, set the `TESTNET_PROVIDER_URL` and `CHAIN_ID` env variables, otherwise leave those blank.
-All other variables are required.

 6. Create blank peer ID file.